Credit Card Debt Hits $1.28 Trillion: What the Fed's March Decision Means for Cardholders

 Impact on Cardholders

 For those carrying balances, the math is brutal.
 At 22.76% APR, a $6,580 balance with minimum payments would take over 17 years to pay off and cost more than $9,000 in interest alone.
+If you're not sure how a balance transfer actually works mechanically, our balance transfer explainer covers the fees, the promo window, and when it's worth it.

 Strategies to Reduce Your Cost